 “In the long run we are evolving from a ‘mobile first’ to an ‘AI-first’ world in the computer industry.”

 – Sundar Pichai

 Google’s place on patent filings charts highlights the same commitment.

-In November, 2018 Samsung joined Partnership on Artificial Intelligence to Benefit People and Society (PAI), a consortium of 70+ organizations working in betterment of AI and its applications.
+In November 2018 Samsung joined Partnership on Artificial Intelligence to Benefit People and Society (PAI), a consortium of 70+ organizations working in the betterment of AI and its applications.

 Evidently, a lot of Samsung’s efforts in this space are related to their own personal assistant Bixby.
 In March last year, Samsung acquired Kngine, an AI startup working on an AI engine to power customer service, voice interface, and driving enterprise research.

-In April, 2019 Siemens partnered with SAS to add new capabilities to their cloud based IOT operating system MindSphere.
-To strengthen their already strong presence in AI domain, Siemens also has taken the acquisition path.
+In April 2019, Siemens partnered with SAS to add new capabilities to its cloud-based IoT operating system MindSphere.
+To strengthen its already strong presence in the AI domain, Siemens also has taken the acquisition path.

-In August, 2018 Siemens acquired Mendix, a cloud platform for low-code and AI-assisted app delivery, for $730 million in cash, to accelerate their R&D in AI technology.
-Almost an year ago before this acquisition, in November 2017 Siemens bought Solido design automation, which is a Canadian provider of variation-aware design and characterization software to the semiconductor industry.
+In August 2018, Siemens acquired Mendix, a cloud platform for low-code and AI-assisted app delivery, for $730 million in cash, to accelerate their R&D in AI technology.
+Almost a year ago before this acquisition, in November 2017 Siemens bought Solido design automation, which is a Canadian provider of variation-aware design and characterization software to the semiconductor industry.

-AI research trend over the last decade in U.S
+AI research trend over the last decade in the US